Letters from Lodi

 What the nation's sommeliers are saying about Lodi in 2022

 This past April 18-21, 2022, the Lodi Winegrape Commission hosted 10 sommeliers from across the country on a "Lodi Appellation Immersion" visit.
-The sommeliers were selected from among applications submitted to SommFoundation, a nonprofit organization committed to enrich the education of wine professionals (particularly in the restaurant and hotel industries) through scholarships and educational trips.
+The sommeliers were selected from among applications submitted to SommFoundation, a nonprofit organization committed to enriching the education of wine professionals (particularly in the restaurant and hotel industries) through scholarships and educational trips.

 As we have remarked in a previous post on How Lodi wines compare to classic wines of the world, these visiting sommeliers were no spring chickens.
-Preferences during the selection process were given to applicants who had achieved the CMS Certified Level (administered by Court of Master Sommeliers), WSET Level 2 in Wines (Wine & Spirit Education Trust), and SWE-CSW (Society of Wine Educators, Certified Specialist of Wine) levels or equivalents.
+Preferences during the selection process were given to applicants who had achieved the CMS Certified Level (administered by the Court of Master Sommeliers), WSET Level 2 in Wines (Wine & Spirit Education Trust), and SWE-CSW (Society of Wine Educators, Certified Specialist of Wine) levels or equivalents.

 Following their three-day visit, the SommFoundation sent out a survey/questionnaire to each of our visitors.
 A selection of their remarks:

 I've always been intrigued by Lodi's wines.
 I carry just a couple on my list but have always found it difficult to find truly delicious and quality wines out of Lodi, at least through the distributors who carry them.
-This experience opened the floodgates to what I've come to know as Lodi wines, and really showed us that there is vast breadth and long depth in high quality and wide variety of incredible wines out of the region.
+This experience opened the floodgates to what I've come to know as Lodi wines and really showed us that there is a vast breadth and long depth in high quality and a wide variety of incredible wines out of the region.

-Before the trip I didn't know much about Lodi wine outside of Zinfandel and the few other varietals I had tried recently.
+Before the trip, I didn't know much about Lodi wine outside of Zinfandel and the few other varietals I had tried recently.
 This experience brought to light for me just how special the old vines in the region are as well as how diverse their plantings are.